EdWordy/Folio-Text-Editor/README.md

-# Template-Repo-A
+# Text Editor
-A sample template repository for commercial projects written in VS[^1].
+A simple text editor, with basic functionality, written in VS[^1].

 - Current Version: 1.0.0